 The council offers a fr...

-From December 2015, users of the Cowgate and The Square Car Parks are required to display a Parking Disc.
-Parking in Oldmeldrum’s town centre will be limited to two hours, in these two car parks, to help free-up parking and boost visitor numbers to local shops.
+Parking in Oldmeldrum’s town centre, Cowgate and The Square Car Parks is limited to two hours, to help free-up parking and boost visitor numbers to local shops.
+Users are required to display a parking disc.

 Building Standards ensure that work carried out on both new and existing buildings meets reasonable standards.
 These standards are set out in building regulations and are intended to: